Huon-class minehunter

 The Huon-class minehunter coastal (MHC) ships are a group of minehunters built for the Royal Australian Navy (RAN).
 Following problems with the Bay-class minehunters, a request for tender was issued in 1993 for a class of six coastal minehunters under the project designation SEA 1555.
 The tender was awarded in 1994 to the partnership of Australian Defence Industries (ADI) and Intermarine SpA, which was offering a variant of the Italian Gaeta-class minehunter.

 Five of the six ships were constructed completely in Newcastle, New South Wales, while the hull of the first ship was built in Italy, then transported to Australia for fitting out.
 Construction ran from 1994 to 2003, with lead ship HMAS Huon entering service in 1999.
 All six vessels are based at HMAS Waterhen, in Sydney.
 In 2006, following a capability review three years prior, one minehunter was placed in reserve, while another was marked for transfer to reserve status; this instruction was reversed prior to 2008, and the two vessels were tasked with supporting border protection operations.
-As of January 2014, only four vessels were active, with the other two placed in reserve.
+Two of the minehunters were decommissioned in 2018.